strimzi/strimzi.github.io/_posts/2023-08-31-kafka-node-pools-whats-next.md

 The current plan is that in the Strimzi 0.39 release, the `KafkaNodePools` feature gate will be promoted to the beta phase and enabled by default.
 Finally, in Strimzi 0.41, it will graduate to GA and it will not be possible to disable it anymore.
 The schedule is of course _subject to change_.
-It might be adjusted depending on the feedback we receive from you or based on the number of bugs we will discover.
+It might be adjusted depending on the feedback we receive from you or based on the number of bugs we discover.
-Keep in mind, that just because the feature gate is enabled, you do not have to use the `KafkaNodePool` resources.
+Keep in mind that just because the feature gate is enabled, you do not have to use the `KafkaNodePool` resources.
 You can continue using the `Kafka` resource only and the operator will internally convert it to what we call a _virtual node pool_ that exists only in the memory of the Strimzi Cluster Operator.
 This ensures that we provide good backward compatibility and can guarantee smooth migration.

-In parallel to the work on improving the node pools, we will also continue the work on the KRaft support to address the remaining limitations.
+In parallel to the work on improving the node pools, we are also continuing to address the remaining limitations on KRaft.
 The migration from ZooKeeper-based Kafka clusters to KRaft will be the main turning point where everyone will have to start using the `KafkaNodePool` resources.
 Already today, if you want to try the KRaft mode, you have to do it using the `KafkaNodePool` resources.
-As Apache Kafka completes the work on the KRaft mode and completely drops support for ZooKeeper, everyone will migrate from ZooKeeper-based to KRaft-based Kafka clusters.
+As Apache Kafka completes the work on the KRaft mode and completely drops support for ZooKeeper, everyone will need to migrate from ZooKeeper-based to KRaft-based Kafka clusters.
 And as part of this migration, all Strimzi users will also move to use the `KafkaNodePool` resources.

 #### Strimzi `v1` APIs